 Global finance capitalism after the financial crisis 2007-2009

-In this third research area, I investigate how the first two areas impact upon post-crisis reconfigurations in global finance – how they contribute to the ‘big picture’.
+In this third research area, I investigate how the first two areas impact upon post-crisis reconfigurations in global capitalism – how they contribute to the ‘big picture’.
 Global finance has undergone significant changes since the global financial crisis 2007-2009.
 The way policymakers look at financial markets has changed with the advent of macro-finance and balance-sheet analyses of the economy.
 Regulation has changed certain areas of finance, banks for instance have borne the brunt of regulatory costs, while others – such as the shadow banking sector – have remained relatively unchanged.
 New actors have emerged in global finance: proprietary trading firms have become a dominant force with the spread of high-frequency trading, clearinghouses have gained in prominence with regulations such as EMIR or Dodd-Frank, asset managers have become the new universal owners in the new age of passive investments.
-Further, new actors have emerged, notably from China, India or Brazil – development finance is shaken up by new actors such as the New Development Bank , RMB internationalisation has become an important issue, and the Belt and Road Initiative is bound to reshape global financial and trade flows.
+Further, alternative ways to organise financial markets have emerged, notably in emerging markets such as China, India or Russia – development finance is shaken up by new actors such as the AIIB, currency internationalisation has become an important issue, and the Belt and Road Initiative is bound to reshape global financial and trade flows.
 Together, these post-crisis transformations of global finance significantly impacts the dynamics of financial globalisation and its impact on the global norms, institutions and governance that underpin the global economy.